 Our graduate artists-in-residence Helen Nelson and Adam Neal are settling well into their studios, and it’s great to see loads of ideas sharing and dialogue surrounding socially engaged practice that they both explore.

 Both artists have delved deeper into the themes and issues that their work reflects, and shared with us a deeper insight into their creative practice:

-Helen; “My practice is interdisciplinary, with an interest in society, community and collaboration, and the layers of information and misinformation that become buried, dug-up and regurgitated via algorithms in the digital world.
-I explore this through a research based and socially engaged art practice which also informs text, photography, moving image, voice, music and installation.
-I am co-founder of an artist led peer to peer support group in Leamington Spa and the founder of a tenants’ action group in Stratford upon Avon, which also provide inspiration for my work.
+Helen; “My practice is interdisciplinary, with an interest in socially engaged art practices, society, community and collaboration.
+I explore the layers of information and misinformation that become buried, dug-up and regurgitated within the digital world and disseminated across various media.
+I explore this through a practice as research based art practice which also informs text, photography, moving image, voice, music and installation.
+I am co-founder of an artist led peer to peer support group in Leamington Spa and the founder of a tenants’ action group in Stratford upon Avon.

 My work is driven by anger and frustration, a dissatisfaction resulting from social and political inequality within Western culture and a desire to facilitate change.
 A culture immersed in consumerism, perfection, power and status.
 Why has society fractured, why are all forms of inequality still so prevalent?
 Why do we behave as we do?

 What is the impact of contemporary culture on society, on individuals?
 What is this in-between world that we live in, the fissure where the real and not real collide?
 Previous work has explored self-identity in-between two worlds, the real and the virtual; and mediated sexuality disseminated across the digital world and how it infiltrates the real world.
 These works have led to my current and ongoing exploration and dialogue of the hierarchy of housing and perceptions of social housing residents.